elsehow/internet-fragmentation-index/README.md

 nix-shell shell.nix
 ```

+This will open a shell with all dependencies installed.

-Navigate to any metric to view a README about how to replicate it.
+Navigate to any metric's README to see how to replicate it.

-Project structure:
+## Project structure

 - `layers/`
   - `[layer-name]`